No matter what painting you want to do, it requires canvas or special oil painting paper that one of our colleagues here keeps using.

 There are 3 types of the textile for canvas: linen, cotton and synthetic.
 Also there are mixes of them.

 Of course linen is the most expensive one as it lasts centuries.
 If you go to the museum and you'll see many famous artists were using linen at those days.
+Please see example of linen canvas from the back with good and sturdy stretcher bar.

 Belgian linen is considered to be the best in the world as they care about the manufacturing process for centuries.

 Next type is cotton.
-Cotton canvas will last for tens of years if in proper humidity and etc.
+Cotton canvas will last for tens of years if in proper humidity and etc. Below is example of cotton canvas from the back.

 Synthetic is not researched that well yet.
 So our grandchildren will be experts in that one.